flicstar/flicstar.github.io/_posts/2021-09-12-does-a-book-fit-into-devrel.md

 ## The value of a book for a community

 [Books on technology age quickly](https://techpatio.com/2021/guest-posts/how-to-keep-your-technology-book-current).
 Of course online content like docs and blog posts are going to have the most up-to-date information about a technology.
-But [books aint dead](https://perceptions.substack.com/p/why-havent-physical-books-died-yet).
+But [books ain't dead](https://perceptions.substack.com/p/why-havent-physical-books-died-yet).
 And [print books still outsell ebooks](https://www.cnbc.com/2019/09/19/physical-books-still-outsell-e-books-and-heres-why.html).

 Don’t underestimate the [affordance](https://www.interaction-design.org/literature/book/the-glossary-of-human-computer-interaction/affordances) of a book.
 Instead of reams of online articles or procedurals, you can encapsulate it in a tangible, portable asset that goes where you go, and tells the story of your community or product.